sayeemabdullah/React-Cribsheet/README.md

 ```

-In the above case there is a problem, we cannot use this.state to use it  we need to bind the event handler like below :
+In the above case there is a problem, we cannot use `this` to use it  we need to bind the event handler like below :

 ___